rlane/Oort-legacy/README.md

 - `clear_debug_lines()` - Erase all debug lines.

+- `time()` - returns the time in seconds since the beginning of the simulation.

 - `orders` - a string global containing the orders for this ship as set by the spawn() function.